×

 When we asked expats and global nomads about the quality of medical care in Canada, they replied:

 "Healthcare services in Canada are provided by both public and private institutions.
 The public healthcare system is funded by the federal, provincial, and territorial governments and is available to all Canadian citizens and permanent residents.
 It covers a wide range of services, including hospital care, physician services, diagnostic services, and prescription drugs.
 The quality of public healthcare in Canada is generally considered to be high, with access to a wide range of services and treatments.
 Foreign residents may also have access to the public healthcare system, depending on their immigration status.
 Expats in Canada may be eligible for public healthcare coverage if they are permanent residents, have a valid work permit, or are a refugee claimant.
-In some cases, expats may also be able to purchase private health insurance to supplement their public coverage," wrote one expat living in Canada.
+In some cases, expats may also be able to purchase private health insurance to supplement their public coverage," stated one expat who made the move to Canada.

 View More Answers